The San Antonio River

 Beyond the Great Bend

 Many tourists and even most local San Antonians are unaware of the River Walk's complete extent through downtown.
 Most think of the River Walk as just the "Great Bend" area where the floodgate has allowed hotels and restaurants to develop right along the River's banks.
 But the River Walk actually extends much farther.
 If you are visiting San Antonio or you are a local going downtown, you owe it to yourself to wander outside the Great Bend and see the rest of the River Walk.
 The north section extends past the floodgate up to the Pearl Brewery, past office towers and attractions like the Southwest Craft Center and the Museum of Art.
 The southern portion winds through the historic King William district where you can stroll past many graceful 19th century mansions.
 Until 2011, the River Walk ended at Guenther Street, where the offices of the San Antonio River Authority offices are located.
-In the spring of that year, a connection was opened to south that will eventually extend 10 miles to Mission Espada.
+In the spring of that year, a connection was opened to south that now extends 10 miles to Mission Espada.

 In the 1960s, an ambitious plan was advanced by the San Antonio River Authority to turn the River into a barge canal.
 SARA was originally formed by the Legislature in 1937 as the San Antonio River Canal & Conservancy District, and their primary purpose was development of a navigable waterway connecting San Antonio with the Intracoastal Canal.
 To that end, they developed a visionary plan for a 150-mile straightened and deepened channel with a series of locks and dams.
 In the 1940s, floods forced SARA to adopt other priorities, and in the 1950s droughts brought into question whether the canal would have sufficient water.
 The plan languished until 1961, when SARA and powerful legislators like Henry B. Gonzalez became convinced that wastewater return flows were the answer.
 A U.S. Study Commission report in 1962 concluded that San Antonio's growing population "could justify construction of a barge navigation canal", and it projected that by 2010 San Antonio would be discharging a staggering 380,000 acre-feet of water per year, more than enough to make the project viable.